Humanities 110 explores how people living in diverse historical contexts have engaged fundamental questions about human existence.

 - Aesthetics and Politics: Harlem turns to a dynamic cultural center of the early twentieth century in order to interrogate the relationship between artistic creation and social and political transformation.

-What skills do you learn and practice?
+What do you learn and practice?

 Humanities 110 serves as the college’s foundational writing course and introduces students to the skills and habits of mind necessary for academic inquiry in their future work at Reed.
 Over the course of the year students should become more practiced and adept at:

-- framing questions that elicit deeper analysis;
+- framing questions that elicit deep analysis;

 - cultivating intellectual curiosity;